OpenCDSS/cdss-app-tstool-test/test/regression/commands/general/FillRegression/00-readme.txt

 2. RUN PYTHON SCRIPTS TO CREATE EXPECTED RESULTS

 Run the following Python scripts to use the input from Step 1 to create the expected results.
-The RunPython() command is used in the TSTool test to compare the Python "ExpectedResults" files to the TSTool "Results" files.
+The RunPython() command is used in the TSTool test to generate the Python "ExpectedResults" statistic file to compare to the similar TSTool "Results" statistics file.
+"Python" is included in the expected results so clearly indicate that the file did not originate with TSTool.

 TODO - figure out whether the Python scripts create ExpectedResults only for the core functionality or all parameter combinations.